 International Climate Negotiations and Climate Science

-QUNO works to foster enhanced trust and understanding in international negotiations relating to climate change and environmental destruction.
+QUNO works to foster enhanced trust and understanding in international negotiations to promote ambitious and fair global action to address climate change and related planetary crises.

-QUNO has been involved with the international climate change negotiations at the United Nations Framework Convention on Climate Change (UNFCCC) since 2013.
+QUNO has been involved with the international climate change negotiations at the United Nations Framework Convention on Climate Change (UNFCCC) since 2012.
 In the highly political space of the UNFCCC, we offer off-the-record quiet diplomacy discussions for climate negotiators.
 These discussions aim to build communication, understanding and trust between a diverse group of countries on issues sensitive to the negotiations at that time.
-Our presence in this space is continuously evolving in response to the needs of the negotiations and the perceived value of this work as expressed by negotiators involved.
+Our presence in this space is continuously evolving in response to the needs of the negotiations.
 Once focused on supporting the creation of the Paris Agreement, we now hold space for discussions on effective and fair implementation of that Agreement.
-See our analysis of the latest COP27 (attached in this link).
+See our analysis of the latest COP28 here.

-QUNO is actively engaged in monitoring the work of the Subsidiary Bodies within the UNFCCC where, as members of the Research and Non-governmental Organisations constituency (RINGO), we observe the UNFCCC Committees on Adaptation, Loss and Damage and the Facilitative Working Group of the Local Communities and Indigenous Peoples Platform.
-Here, we focus on the human impact of decisions made and advocate rights-based, urgent and ambitious climate action and finance to limit global temperature rise to 1.5°C above industrial levels.
+QUNO is actively engaged in monitoring the work of the Subsidiary Bodies within the UNFCCC where, as members of the Research and Non-governmental Organisations constituency (RINGO), we observe the UNFCCC Committees, including the Katowice Committee of Experts (Response Measures), Loss and Damage, and the Facilitative Working Group of the Local Communities and Indigenous Peoples Platform.
+Here, we focus on the human and nature impact of decisions made and advocate for rights-based, urgent and ambitious climate action and finance to limit global temperature rise to 1.5°C above industrial levels.

-We are also the only faith-based accredited observers of the Intergovernmental Panel on Climate Change (IPCC) and are expert reviewers of the IPCC reports.
+We are also the only independent faith-based accredited observer at the Intergovernmental Panel on Climate Change (IPCC) and are expert reviewers of the IPCC reports.
 Our work there is twofold.
-In support of urgent, fair and effective global action, we advocate for more research on sustainable and just economic, energy, agricultural and individual behaviour to transform root causes of climate change driven by human activity.
-Secondly, we develop publications which communicate critical IPCC climate findings to a range of audiences, including diplomats, UN colleagues, climate activists and the general public.
+We support climate research for urgent, equitable and transformative climate policy, which promotes sustainable and just economic, energy, agricultural systems, and behaviour change to transform root causes of climate change driven by human activity.
+For examples of our interventions in IPCC approval sessions, please click the following links: AR6 Physical Science, AR6 Impacts, Adaptation, and Vulnerability, AR6 Mitigation and AR6 Synthesis Report.
+Secondly, we develop publications which communicate these critical IPCC climate findings to a range of audiences, including diplomats, UN colleagues, climate activists and the general public.
+For an example of this work, please see the article ‘The Latest IPCC Synthesis Report: What We Learned About Climate Science, and What We Learned About Ourselves’ by Lindsey Fielder Cook.

 A 4-minute video explaining our IPCC work (link)